austinhuang0131/austinhuang0131.github.io/minecraft.md

 Currently, more economic infrastructure are in the works.
 We do have a market (at Rainbow metro station, north of Spawn) operating at limited capacity.
 You can ask `im@austinhuang.me` for a stall.

 ### Staff
-We are both considered owners of the server.
+We are both equally considered owners of the server.

 * `austinhuang` - Founder of the server.
 Responsible for the map and plugins.
 [Website](./) / [Contact](./contact).
-* `michaelnj1` - Owner of the VPS running the server.
+* `michaelnj1` - Owner of the VPS running the server, as well as the domain.
 Responsible for the server stuff.
 [Website](https://michaelo.online/) / [Contact](https://michaelo.online/Contact-Me/).

 We are **not** hiring staff.